angeloschatzimparmpas/FeatureEnVi/README.md

 **Note:** The tag `paper-version` matches the implementation at the time of the paper's publication.
 The current version might look significantly different depending on how much time has passed since then.

-**Note** This software is based on the [XGBoost](https://github.com/dmlc/xgboost) and [Bayesian Optimization](https://github.com/fmfn/BayesianOptimization) libraries.
+**Note:** This software is based on the [XGBoost](https://github.com/dmlc/xgboost) and [Bayesian Optimization](https://github.com/fmfn/BayesianOptimization) libraries.
 Using the exact same input data, different systems might generate slightly different outputs due to the use of these libraries, and such differences will propagate to our software.

 **Note:** As any other software, the code is not bug free.
 There might be limitations in the views and functionalities of the tool that could be addressed in a future code update.